 Five years ago this weekend, I was browsing these gorgeous fava beans and artichokes at a produce market in Ankara.
-Cool to look back through my Flickr archives and rediscover what I was doing on the same date years ago./p
+Cool to look back through… Read More »Photo Flashback Friday: At the Market in Turkey

 My staple during this hot Turkish summer has been kisir, what some call Turkish Tabbouleh.
 It’s not really a salad, but it makes the perfect cold side for stuffed peppers or karniyarik (another Turkish dish I’m making a lot lately).

 I learned this recipe from my maid, but you can also find a perfectly good version in Claudia Roden’s Arabesque.
 Her book shows kisir served in traditionally in lettuce leaves, but you can easily leave it in a bowl if you feel like skipping the presentation.Read More »Perfect Summer Salad

 Tired of bland veg curries and dals?
 Think sheekh kebabs are the only non-veg contribution to Indian cuisine?
 Then, check out Goa.
 Thanks to the Portuguese, who left their Euro-Christian tastes for meat, Goan menus include beef and the ever-popular goan sausage.
 Being on the coast and blessed with wide rivers and creeks, Goan chefs also make the most of the bounty of the sea, with shrimp, lobster, and freshwater fish figuring prominently into daily specials and family feasts.
 And, although Goan cuisine is not that well-known, even outside of western India, one of its dishes has come to be a staple of curry shops round the world: the dreaded, but oft devoured, vindaloo.

 Read More »A Taste of Goa